 The role of Government is to set the rules and legal framework within which the various methods of making retirement provision are to operate, and to supervise and monitor these arrangements.

 The Government sets the system for the social security system and makes decisions about the level of State Benefits that it pays.

 The Government also decides the minimum level of income that every pensioner should have.

-This section relates to your Study Manual - The Role of Government (Pages 10-15) - (the Study Manual can also be found in pdf format in the Resources Page of this website)
+This section relates to the The Role of Government in Pensions and can be found in the relevant pages of the RPC Study Manual.

 2.Think about it